12 Things Only Cleaning Company Owners Will Understand

 This one is pretty self-explanatory, but oh so true.

-A messy supply closet is not only a giant headache for manager responsible for inventory / restocking, it can also looks terrible to a client who might someday open the closet and begin to wonder how clean their office really is.
+A messy supply closet is not only a giant headache for the manager responsible for inventory/restocking, it can also look terrible to a client who might someday open the closet and begin to wonder how clean their office really is.

 If there’s a day of the week every janitorial business owner dreads, it’s the day payroll is due.
 Submitting payroll when the cleaner hasn’t filled out their timesheet properly (or at all) is never fun!

 When we ran our commercial cleaning companies, it wasn’t uncommon for me (the CEO) to be found cleaning toilets at 3 a.m. when a shift needed to be filled — often because I received word last minute that a cleaner wasn’t able to make it.

 While being your own boss has its perks, no one said it was glamorous!

 10. Clients changing the scope of work